jimrothstein/jimHelp/source/jimHelp.md

 ## jim_HTML

   HTML [to produce HTML with pandoc, all latex is IGNORED.]

+I do **not** know how to create fancy HTML files from knitr, pandoc.

  HTML is pain in ass and HUGE time waste.
 Pandoc can handle markdown and small amounts of latex (math) b/c ppl have added filters or other widgets to